noahgumm/shell/shell/README.md

 ## How to Compile and Run

+You must be in the same directory as the makefile (the inner 'shell' directory) in order to run the makefile commands.
 ```bash
 make  # Compiles the program and then runs the executable
 make compile  # Compiles the source code into an executable located in the bin/ directory